zkyntu/UnLanedet/README.md

 ## Model Zoo and Baselines
 We provide a set of lane detection methods, including segmentation-based and anchor-based.
 All models and the corresponding weights and the training logs can be found in the [Model Zoo](doc/model_zpp.md).

+## Advantages of UnLanedet
+Compared with other lane detection libraries, e.g., lanedet and PPLanedet, UnLanedet has two obvious advantages: 1) Distributed training is supported.
+2) More pretrained models and datasets are provided.

 ## License
 UnLanedet is released under the Apache 2.0 license.